Ashlee Simpson: 2003–2004: Breakthrough, Autobiography and Saturday Night Live incident

 Despite the negative media attention surrounding the incident, Simpson released "Shadow" as the second single from Autobiography in the United States.
 The song did not receive a release in European territories.
-It failed to have the success of its predecessor, though it did reach the top twenty of the Mainstream Top 40 chart, becoming her second hit on the chart.
-The song lyrically spoke of her views towards her older sister's success.
-The song received a positive critical reception, with some praising it as a highlight for the album.
-"La La" was released as the album's third and final single in January 2005, and again failed to match the success of "Pieces of Me".
+It failed to match the success of its predecessor, though it did reach the top twenty of the Mainstream Top 40 chart, becoming her second hit on the chart.
+The song lyrically expressed her views toward her older sister's success.
+It received a positive critical reception, with some praising it as a highlight of the album.
+"La La" was released as the album's third and final single in January 2005 and again failed to match the success of "Pieces of Me".
 Despite a low peak on the Hot 100 chart, the song received a gold certification from the RIAA.
 The song served as only the second single in European territories.
 Simpson and Cabrera ended their relationship, though the two remained friends.
 At the Teen Choice Awards on August 8, 2004, Simpson received the "Song of the Summer" Teen Choice Award for "Pieces of Me", as well as the "Fresh Face" Award.
 She also won the Billboard Award for New Female Artist of the Year in December, and in the same month, Entertainment Weekly named her one of its Breakout Stars of 2004.